Mechanical clock suspension spring

 Clock makers method for Mechanical Clock Pendulum Lengths

-There is another way, its called setting the beat rate.
-This is a more involved way and usually just done by clock makers.
+There is another way, which is known as setting the beat rate.
+This is a more complex way and is usually just done by clock makers.
 It involves a beat detecting device that counts out the beats per hour, or the beats per minute.
-To do this, first figure out what the beat rate is supposed to be for that particular movement.
+To do this, first figure out what the beat rate is suppose to be for that particular movement.

 Then keep adjusting the pendulum length until it keeps time.
 There are cell phone apps out there these days that will tell the beat rate and the cell phone will listen and say if the clock will keep time with that pendulum.
 Go longer or shorter until the phone says the beat rate is set.